 Other Qualities of Microscope Objectives

 Another practically important factor is the working distance, i.e., the distance between the objective and the object.
-Small working distances are generally required for objectives with high NA, but also can do some extent be optimized as a design goal.
+Small working distances are generally required for objectives with high NA, but also can to some extent be optimized as a design goal (possibly somewhat compromising the NA or the correction).
 For objectives with oil immersion, a relatively small working distance is actually good, since otherwise one would require more of the immersion fluid, and that would be more difficult to hold in place.

 Some microscopes allow the injection of illumination light through the objective to the sample.
 It is then important that there is no significant scattering of light in the objective.

 Although a microscope objective is sometimes called the objective lens, it usually contains multiple lenses.
 The higher the numerical aperture and the higher the required image quality, the more sophisticated designs are needed.
 High-end microscope objectives may also involve aspheric lenses.